craigmulligan/website/content/tools.md

 # Tiny tools

-This is incomplete list of small tools I've written to make my life marginally easier.
+This is incomplete list of small tools I've written to make my life marginally better.

+## Beehint

+[Beehint](/posts/beehint) is a browser extension which makes NYT's spellingbee hints easier to read.

 ## The wave cal